Community Responsibility

 Our Community Responsibility team works arm-in-arm with nonprofit organizations which share our goals of improving individual and community well-being, and helping ensure access to quality health care for all Michigan residents.
 Through these relationships, we proudly demonstrate our commitment to being a trusted community partner, and always ready to help.

-Blue Cross presents new Mental Health Toolkit for statewide community partners
+Blue Cross releases new Flu Shot Toolkit community resource

 Sickle cell awareness